godmeta/HEF-Contest/README.md

 HEF model attempts to answer (some of) the questions mentioned in GEB using metaprogramming, a term intended to describe abstraction of programming algorithms independent of programming languages.

 ![Alt text](image.png)

+HEF is one step ahead of Feynman's technique in the sense that problems and solutions shall be stated in metaprogramming scripts, in FORTH programming language or equivalent.